phantom-pavlova/qaaab/README.md

 then ported to 64bit opensuse 15.2 with Iagemagick7.
 for version 6 of Imagemagick remove the comment in the makefile so 'CFLAGS += -DIM6' is executed

-the apropriate devel packages need to be added if not present (libreadline7-devel libMagickWand-7.Q16HDRI-devel libMagickCore-7.Q16HDRI-devel)
+the apropriate devel packages need to be added if not present (for opensuse, 'zypper in libreadline7-devel libMagickWand-7.Q16HDRI-devel libMagickCore-7.Q16HDRI-devel')

 .......................................